vivaria/edisonrul.ing/docs/source/cards/arcana-force-xxi-the-world.md

-# ARCANA FORCE XXI - THE WORLD
+# Arcana Force XXI - The World

 > ① When this card is Summoned, toss a coin: ● Heads: During your End Phase, you can send 2 monsters you control to the Graveyard to skip your opponent's next turn. ● Tails: During your opponent's Draw Phase, add the top card of their Graveyard to their hand.